ArthurDanjou/artsite/content/projects/dl-dropout-reduces-underfitting.md

 According to the paper, you should observe:

-- Early Dropout: Higher initial Loss, followed by a sharp drop after the switch_epoch, often reaching a lower minimum than Standard Dropout (reduction of underfitting).
+- Early Dropout: Higher initial loss, followed by a sharp drop after the switch_epoch, often reaching a lower minimum than Standard Dropout (reduction of underfitting).
 - Late Dropout: Rapid rise in accuracy at the start (potential overfitting), then stabilized by the activation of dropout.

 ## 📄 Detailed Report